surya-chandra/web_development/README.md

 Stop: Pauses the stopwatch.
 Reset: Resets the stopwatch to zero.
 File Structure
-index.html: Contains the #HTML structure of the stopwatch. styles.css: Contains the #CSS styles for the stopwatch interface. script.js: Contains the #JavaScript logic for the stopwatch functionality.
+index.html: Contains the @HTML structure of the stopwatch. styles.css: Contains the @CSS styles for the stopwatch interface. script.js: Contains the @JavaScript logic for the stopwatch functionality.
 Getting Started
 To get started with the stopwatch program, follow these steps: